Marcus Titus: Swimming career

 Marcus Titus's swimming career began when he first decided to join his high school swim team at Flowing Wells.
 He continued swimming throughout all of high school career and eventually continued on with it throughout college when he attended the University of Arizona.
 He is the Arizona State University and University of Arizona 100 yard breaststroke record holder.
 With the help of his coach, Frank Busch, Titus made the USA National team three years in a row gaining him recognition.
-During the Pan American Games, Titus won his medal in the 100-meter breaststroke in Guadalajara, earning his first ever medal it an international competition.
-This along with all the other big events he has attended and placed well, such as NCAA's, US Open, and the Olympic trials has helped to make him one of the most renowned deaf swimmers in United States.
+During the Pan American Games, Titus won his medal in the 100-meter breaststroke in Guadalajara, earning his first-ever medal in an international competition.
+This, along with all the other big events he has attended and placed well, such as NCAA's, US Open, and the Olympic trials, has helped to make him one of the most renowned deaf swimmers in the United States.

 At Arizona State University in 2006, Titus acquired a personal best time of 54.28 in the 100m breast at the Pac-10 Championships, setting a new school record.
 He also finished 10th in the 200m breaststroke with a time of 2:00.58 and 6th in the 100m breaststroke in the 2005, and at the Texas Invitational with a time of 54.77.
 Titus also gained the title of a multiple All-American in breaststroke and in medley relay events, placing second in the 2008 NCAAs.